The Blue Badge scheme helps you park nearer to your destination if you have a disability.

 Using your Blue Badge

-You may also be exempt from limits on parking times (check local signs for information) and can park for up to three hours on yellow lines; except where there is a ban on loading or unloading or other restrictions, as shown by a single or double yellow bar marked on the edge of the pavement.
+Blue Badge holders are exempt from the stated limit on parking times when using on-street limited waiting spaces.
+You may park for up to three hours on yellow lines except where there is a ban on loading or unloading as shown by a single or double yellow bar marked on the edge of the pavement.

-If you are a Blue Badge holder and live in a residents only parking area, you no longer need to buy a resident permit to park on your street, displaying your valid Blue Badge is enough.
+If you are a Blue Badge holder and live in a residents’ parking area, you no longer need to buy a resident permit to park on your street as displaying your valid Blue Badge is enough.